These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating: 3.65

-It follows Isobel who is a painter.
-And she creates stunning portraits for the dangerous fair folk.
+We follow Isobel, a painter.
+She creates stunning portraits for the dangerous fair folk.
 She paints a portrait of the Autumn Prince.
 But she paints humanity in his eyes.
 And that’s a deadly mistake.

 The imagery in this book is stunning.
-The world is incredibly beautifully described with whimsical imagery.
+The world is beautiful with both whimsical and cottagecore imagery.
+The emphasis on arts and crafts made this a cozy read.

-This book is full of forest imagery which is really beautiful.
+This book is full of beautiful forests.
 And because it follows the Autumn Prince – it’s full of autumnal imagery in the writing.

 30. Mooncakes by Wendy Xu and Suzanne Walker